 This link opens in a pop-up window

-Will Sargent rated Human Division #2: 3 stars
+Will Sargent rated The book of (even more) awesome: 3 stars

 Will Sargent reviewed Brain on fire by Susannah Cahalan